Are you worried about your computer’s temperature? Excessive heat can affect your device’s performance and your hard drive’s lifespan.

 What should you take from all this?
 Ideally, your room should be about 23°C/73°F, but anything in excess of 27°C /80°F can be detrimental to your computer.

-- Keeping your PC well-ventilated;
+- Keep your PC well-ventilated.

-- Clearing dust from vents and fans;
+- Clear dust from vents and fans.

-- Consulting the manufacturer’s manual;
+- Consult the manufacturer’s manual.